microsoft/slack-plus-teams/experts/README.md

 **Key expert:** `bridge\cross-platform-advisor-ts.md` (orchestrates the full bridging workflow)

+### 6. Deploy your bot to Azure or AWS

+Load the **Deploy** domain.
+The router interviews you on cloud provider preference (Azure or AWS) and bot platform (Teams, Slack, or both), then loads the matching expert for a step-by-step walkthrough from CLI installation through verified deployment.

+**Key experts:** `deploy\azure-bot-deploy-ts.md`, `deploy\aws-bot-deploy-ts.md`

-### 6. Convert code from another language to TypeScript
+### 7. Convert code from another language to TypeScript

 Load the **Convert** domain.
 8 micro-experts cover JS→TS, Ruby→TS, Java→TS, Kotlin→TS, type mapping, dependency mapping, JSON serialization, and bulk conversion strategy.